 Assays related to endocrine disruption show that CPF may interact with critical hormone systems (thyroid, androgen, estrogen), including inhibition of steroidogenesis even in the absence of metabolic activation.
-CPF interaction in receptors related to the steroidogenic, estrogenic, thyroid or androgenic pathways can directly affect human growth and development (Table 17).
-IVIVE results show a range of activity from 0.01 mg/kg/d for the estrogen receptor to 0.78 mg/kg/d for testosterone steroidogenesis (Wetmore et al., 2015).
-CPF is considered to be a weak estrogenic agonist (agonist Area Under the Curve (AUC) = 0.0125;
+CPF interaction in receptors related to the steroidogenic, estrogenic, thyroid or androgenic pathways can directly affect human growth and development (Table 18).
+CPF is considered to be a weak estrogenic agonist on the EDSP dashboard (agonist Area Under the Curve, AUC = 0.0125; https://actor.epa.gov/edsp21/).
+CPF-oxon is a weak estrogen receptor antagonist with weak receptor binding.
+However the AC{50} s for most of the endocrine-related effects are high (in the absence of metabolic activation) meaning that these are not likely to be primary targets and the positive results are likely non-specific interactions due to cytotoxicity.

-https://actor.epa.gov/edsp21/).
-The combination of these effects is a Tier 1 screening indicator that CPF has endocrine disrupting effects.